victorhook/blog/_posts/2022-03-03-Final-Reflection.md

 I remember thinking that this was pretty cool and the only thing that I missed was my partner and my family.
 If they had all moved to Delft, I think most things would be as normal.
 - I've found where some of my bigger priorities in life are.
-I think it's important to do something exciting and important in life, so what I do for living in the future should matter.
+I think it's important to do something exciting and important in life, so what I do for a living in the future should matter.
 However, during the exchange I have also come to the realization that for me, life is more than just work, or studies.
 To me, life is also about hanging out with other people, whether it's your family or friend I don't think really matters.
 To me, life is about exploring new places, and trying out new foods and new drinks.
 To me, life should be a combination of doing something useful (eg during your job), but